Ensembl TrainingEnsembl Home

 Features that regulate gene expression, Demo

-The Regulatory Build is shown by default.
+The Regulatory Build track is shown by default.

 Click on the stable ID, ENSR00000097453, to jump to the Regulation tab.

 We can add cells by clicking on them.
 Find them using the search or the alphabet ribbon.
 Let’s add a cell type where the promoter is inactive, aorta, and one where it’s active astrocytes.
-Once you’ve selected the cells, they will appear in the menu on the right, where you can easily view the list by clicking on the + and deselect them.
+Once you’ve selected the cells, they will appear in the menu on the right, where you can easily view the list by clicking on the + icon and de-select them.

 Now we can see the active feature in astrocytes compared to the inactive feature in aorta.